isomerpages/mlaw-corp/news/speeches/_posts/2019-04-04-Speech-by-Mr-Ng How-Yue-Permanent-Secretary-for-Ministry-of-Law-at-INSOL-G36-Breakfast-Session-INSOL-Singapore-Conference-2019.md

 28. We believe that the reforms to our insolvency laws have started to bear fruit.

 {:start="29"}
-29. Adoption of the Model Law was well received by the international community – one of the reasons Singapore was awarded ‘Most Improved Jurisdiction’ at the inaugural Global Restructuring Review awards ceremony in London in 2017.
+29. Adoption of the Model Law was well received by the international community – one of the reasons Singapore was awarded <u>‘Most Improved Jurisdiction’ at the inaugural Global Restructuring Review awards ceremony</u> in London in 2017.

 {:start="30"}
 30. <u>In over a year and a half</u> after the 2017 Companies Act came into force, our Courts have seen <u>more than 100 applications made under the new provisions</u>.
 Notable cases include <u>Nam Cheong, Hoe Leong, and H&C S Holdings.</u>